 Further, each of the seed terms may be a positive seed term or a negative seed term.

 Positive Seed Terms — A term that an advertiser would like to bid on to have the advertisement ad provider serve an advertisement or the type of terms a searcher interacting with a search engine would like to receive search results relating to.

 Negative Seed Terms — A term that an advertiser would not like to bid on to have the ad provider serve an advertisement or the type of term a search interacting with a search engine would not like to receive search results relating to.

-In other words, an advertiser, searcher, or system within the ad provider such as the ad campaign management system submits seed terms to receive more terms like a positive seed terms, while avoiding keywords like a negative seed term.
+In other words, an advertiser, searcher, or system within the ad provider such as the ad campaign management system submits seed terms to receive more terms like positive seed terms, while avoiding keywords like a negative seed term.

 The search engine might send semantically related terms to an advertising campaign management system to be used in a keyword suggestion tool.
 Semantically related terms might also be used by the search engine to broaden or focus searches.

-One of the most important takeaways from this patent application is that search engines don’t just look at information on the Web to help them with searches, but are also paying attention to how people search, and what they search for, as well as the terms that advertisers might relate together when they advertise on a search engine.
+One of the most important takeaways from this patent application is that search engines don’t just look at the information on the Web to help them with searches, but are also paying attention to how people search, and what they search for, as well as the terms that advertisers might relate together when they advertise on a search engine.